dhansel/Altair8800/IOBus/02-serial-port/README.md

 ## Serial port (88-2SIO)

 The 88-2SIO card for the Altair had two serial ports with RTS/CTS flow control.
-This card implements on such serial port.
+This card implements one such serial port.

 ![Serial card](serial.jpg)